keepitwiel/keepitwiel.github.io/README.md

 and read the instructions.
 Most likely the website will show up at https://127.0.0.1:4000

+To run the site locally at http://127.0.0.1:4000, use the included helper script from the repository root:

+    bash serve_local.sh

+What the script does:
+- Installs gems (runs `bundle install` inside `docs`).
+- Runs `bundle exec jekyll serve` bound to `127.0.0.1:4000`, watching for changes.

+If you prefer to run Jekyll manually, you can use:

+    cd docs
+    bundle exec jekyll serve --host 127.0.0.1 --port 4000

 Copyright (c) keepitwiel organization.
 All rights reserved.